 Travel to India is not just an excursion; it’s a life-altering experience!
 How do you discover a country whose civilization spans 5,000 years of history yet matches pace with 21st-century progress?
 How do you explore and understand a nation of such complex, astounding diversity – linguistic, religious, geographical, cultural, artistic, and culinary – where to journey even a short distance is enough to experience a whole new spirit and quality?
 How do you evoke the quintessence of a land whose vitality comes from ancient myths, enduring legends, and time-honored traditions?
 How do you describe India?

 The answer is to embark on an extraordinary journey that you must take – to see, to listen, to taste, to savor, to smell, to touch, to feel…to remember and cherish – to experience a country that has no equal in the world.
-Travel to India takes you to a tropical subcontinent, an enchanting land that will throw open its doors and reveal the assorted treasures of its glorious heritage, architecture, art, music, dance, festivals, customs, attire, cuisines, and peoples to you – layer by secret layer.
+Traveling to India takes you to a tropical subcontinent, an enchanting land that will throw open its doors and reveal the assorted treasures of its glorious heritage, architecture, art, music, dance, festivals, customs, attire, cuisines, and peoples to you – layer by secret layer.

 The majestic snow-capped Himalayas form a natural barrier in the north and northeast while the beautiful warm seas of the Indian Ocean curve around the peninsular south, ensuring that India’s geographical boundaries are well-defined.
 India’s South Asian neighbors include Sri Lanka, Bangladesh, Pakistan, Bhutan, Nepal, and Myanmar.
 The country also shares borders with China high in the northeast.
 The archipelago that sits as a cluster of emeralds in the Bay of Bengal on India’s east is the Andaman and Nicobar Islands.
 In the west lie the Lakshadweep Islands, in the Arabian Sea.

-Your travel to India can take you to rain-forests, jungles, hills, mountain ranges, glaciers, deserts, valleys, plateaus, caves, coral reefs, waterfalls, lakes, beaches, coastlines, seas, islands, rivers and fertile plains, mangroves, wildlife and bird sanctuaries that are home to some of the world’s most rare and endangered species, and biosphere reserves; summer, monsoon, autumn, winter, and spring – India has nearly every type of terrain and climate making its bio-diversity unparalleled in the world.
+Your trip to India can take you to rain-forests, jungles, hills, mountain ranges, glaciers, deserts, valleys, plateaus, caves, coral reefs, waterfalls, lakes, beaches, coastlines, seas, islands, rivers and fertile plains, mangroves, wildlife and bird sanctuaries that are home to some of the world’s most rare and endangered species, and biosphere reserves; summer, monsoon, autumn, winter, and spring – India has nearly every type of terrain and climate making its bio-diversity unparalleled in the world.

 Set against this great natural beauty are exquisitely carved temples and sculptures, colossal fortresses, grand palaces, deep step-wells, stunning mosques, mausoleums, and monuments, prehistoric ruins, serene monasteries, beautiful churches, and remarkable archaeological sites – standing testament to how India’s many different histories and legacies have seamlessly come together to form a marvelous tapestry.
-Not for nothing Travel to India is so often termed as once-in-a-lifetime-adventure!
+Not for nothing a Trip to India is so often termed as once-in-a-lifetime-adventure!

 India has been home to many dynasties and empires – from the mighty Mughal emperors to elegant Nawabs to the valorous Rajputs to the splendid Maharajas to finally the European colonial rulers – who have given it the finest traditions of not only luxurious living but also superb architecture and craftsmanship, and the finest caliber of classical art, music, dance, theater, and literature.
 India is also the birthplace of the holistic healing tradition of Ayurveda and the practice of Yoga.